 Through the language of a post-Korean War diaspora, opera, fairy tales, and mythic landscapes, Jennifer Kwon Dobbs´s debut collection of poems steers its readers through "a shape of loss I cannot trace" to construct alternative histories that span cultural and geographic distances.
-Winner of the White Pine Press Poetry Prize and the New England Poetry Club's Sheila Motton Book Award, Paper Pavilion blends English- and Korean-language poetic forms in search of "mater/ the heart of matter/ matter with a heart/ maternus and everything bearing her trace,/ bearing her variously in the grain of everything."
+Paper Pavilion blends English- and Korean-language poetic forms in search of "mater / the heart of matter / matter with a heart / maternus and everything bearing her trace, / bearing her variously in the grain of everything."

 Sample poems appear in 5AM, The Cimarron Review, Crazyhorse, Cream City Review, From the Fishouse, MiPOesias, Poetry NZ, the Poetry Foundation's digital archive, and are anthologized in Echoes Upon Echoes and Language for a New Century.